Silver418/GridLayoutPlanner/README.txt

 KNOWN BUGS
 ----------
-	~Height of the app area does not adjust to large grids.
-(This will be apparent when grid-resizing is available.)
 	~The first time furniture is dragged from the shopping window, it displays under the grid until dropped onto the grid.
 	~Widths & heights above the maximum of 6 squares can be entered by typing instaed of using the up/down arrows.
 		This can cause furniture in the shopping window	to overflow & cover buttons.